MattTimms/HAM-ception/README.md

 Unzip and set --dataroot to its directory.

 ## Results
-The following is in reference to the figure shown below.
-Session0 contained a pre-trained InceptionV3 model with a new trainable fully-connected final layer.
-Results after 10 epochs were above benchmark accuracy.
+Training was performed on a pre-trained InceptionV3 model with unfrozne model layers proceeding Conv2d_4a_3x3 and a new fully-connected final layer.
+Results below are over 10 epochs at a batch size of 32.
- Session1 increase training iterations to 25 epochs; accuracy saturated.
-Session2 unfroze model layers proceeding Conv2d_4a_3x3 and gave best results - No further training has since been conducted.
- Tests are conducted on 32 samples not seen during training.

 ```
-Session2 Results
+Results
 Training:
-    Loss: 0.0017 Acc: 0.9807
+    Loss: 0.0017 Acc: 0.9943
 Testing:
-    Loss: 0.0053 Acc: 0.9375
+    Loss: 0.0238 Acc: 0.8750
 ```

 ![Model results image... should've loaded here](https://github.com/MattTimms/HAM10000/blob/master/images/plot.png)